sergiocpxfontes/upgrad_surprisehousing/README.md

 On the model building stage:

  - the data set was split into 2 sets (independent variables and SalesPrice, what we want to predict)
- - the independent variables set was scaled
+ - The independent variables set was scaled
  - Training and Test sets created with a 70:30 ratio
  - Linear Regression Model was built
  - Ridge Regression Model was built